 Non-Hodgkin Lymphoma (C82-C85), Age-Standardised One-, Five- and Ten-Year Net Survival, Adults (Aged 15-99), England and Wales, 2013-2017

-NHL survival continues to fall beyond five years after diagnosis.
-62% of men and 64% of women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with NHL during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for NHL ranks 7th highest overall.
+Non-Hodgkin lymphoma survival continues to fall beyond five years after diagnosis.
+51.8% of males and 58.1% of females are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with non-Hodgkin lymphoma during 2013-2017 in England.

 Office for National Statistics, Cancer survival by stage at diagnosis for England, 2019.